COVID-19 - Some Frequently Asked Questions

 Usually we can send drugs out using the Royal Mail Signed For service.

-However, during the current period of 'lockdown' we will not be able to do this.
-We are offering a pick-up at the door service only.
-Order your prescription online and we will contact you once it is available to collect from either Cholsey or Didcot - then call upon arrival and our staff will deliver your package to the door for you to collect whilst maintaining a safe distance.
+However, during the current period of 'lockdown' we will not be able to do this except for those elderly/vulnerable or self isolating.
+For everyone else, we are offering a pick-up at the door service only between 1100-1230 and 1430 - 1700 daily.
+Order your prescription online and allow 4 working days before you come to collect from your chosen location (Cholsey or Didcot).
+Once you arrive for pick-up call the direct line number on the door and our staff will deliver your package to the door for you to collect whilst maintaining a safe distance.
 We are currently not allowing people collecting orders to enter the practice.
 If you need to speak to someone regarding your order, please call the usual numbers.

 Can I take 3 months supply of my pet’s medication?

 Again, this will depend on your pet’s condition and the medication.
 Please speak to one of our team who can review your pet’s circumstances.
 Generally, it is still best practice to prescribe only 30 days of medications at one time (for some medications we are required by law to only provide 30 days).
-Please remember we will be able to post medications to you if you are unable to collect them from the practice.
+Please remember, if you are elderly/vulnerable or self isolating, we will be able to post medications to you if you are unable to collect them from the practice.

 Can I still order pet food?